saksham/CarND-Advanced-Lane-Lines/README.md

 ### Pipeline (single images)

 These are the steps taken to find lane markings in a single image.
 The same function is invoked for processing individual frames from the videos later.
-The pipeline can be found in `detect` function inside `LaneDetector` class in `src/lane_detection.py`.
+The pipeline can be found in `map_lanes` function inside `LaneDetector` class in `src/lane_detection.py`.

 #### 1. Thresholding to Create Binary Images